roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 A part of the [model-driven app navigation experience](../../maker/model-driven-apps/app-navigation.md).
 Group names appear as a navigation element in an app with the subarea names (tables) within the group listed beneath it.

+## Legacy

+This refers to features that have either been deprecated, or the way in which they are authored has been moved to the web based unified interface.

 ## Lookup